jbeechb/tier2-safe-docs/safe-guide-users.rst

 service management system.
 Through SAFE, individual users can request machine accounts, reset passwords, see available resources and track their usage.
-All users must be registered on SAFE before they can apply for an account on the Tier-2 systems.
+All users must be registered on SAFE before they can apply for an account on the various Tier-2 facilities.

 SAFE: Registering, logging in, passwords
 ----------------------------------------